achrefbs/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 6 - a function that prints a dictionary by ordered keys.
 7 - a function that replaces or adds key/value in a dictionary.
 8 - a function that deletes a key in a dictionary.
-9 - a function that returns a new dictionary with all values multiplied by 2
+9 - a function that returns a new dictionary with all values multiplied by 2.
+10 - a function that returns a key with the biggest integer value.